Causal Data Fusion for Panel Data without a Pre-Intervention Period: Application to COVID-19 Vaccination Rate Analysis

 We considered the Hispanic sub-population in 20 cities in Massachusetts as our target domain, with monthly COVID-19 vaccination rate from March 2021 to July 2022 as the outcome variable, and with covariates median income, proportion of the sub-population, median age, and proportion of residents aged 65 or older of the Hispanic sub-population.
 The city of Chelsea, which is our target unit, is among these 20 cities.
 The remaining cities were chosen based on similarities in their covariates to Chelsea.
 Importantly, none of the other cities were served by community organizations with reach and staffing comparable to La Colaborativa.
 We considered the Black sub-population in the same 20 cities as our reference domain.
 The rationale for this choice is that both Black and Hispanic populations face systemic barriers to healthcare access, potentially comparable levels of vaccine hesitancy or exposure to misinformation on social media, and similar structural inequalities.
 These shared factors make Black vaccination trends a valuable reference for estimating causal effects in the Hispanic population.

 \textbf{Results:} We used the value $0.1$ for both $\eta_Z$ and $\eta_X$.
 However, as in the simulation study, we performed sensitivity analysis to investigate the dependence of our estimated causal effect on the choice of $\eta_Z$ and $\eta_X$, and we observed a small impact of deviations from these hyperparameters.
 Figure~\ref{fig:sensitivity_real_data} presents the sensitivity analysis.
+As seen in this figure, deviations of $\eta_Z$ and $\eta_X$ from $0.1$--either increasing or decreasing--exhibit minimal impact on the estimated causal effects.
+Specifically, they lead to changes in the estimated causal effects that are bounded by $0.005$.
 Table~\ref{tab:covariates} presents the covariates used in the estimation process.
-As seen there, the method successfully generated the synthetic Chelsea with covariates close to those of the real Chelsea.
+It shows that the proposed synthetic control method successfully identifies a combination of control units that closely approximates the covariates of Chelsea.
+For example, the synthetic Chelsea is significantly closer than the average of all control cities across different covariates.
+Although some discrepancies remain, such as in the ``Proportion - Hispanic''.
+This emphasizes the importance of using a method that allows approximate matching as in our Equations \eqref{eq:match1}--\eqref{eq:match3}.
 Table~\ref{tab:predictors_unit_weights} displays the weights assigned to each control city in constructing synthetic Chelsea.
 The results indicate that the best matching for Chelsea is achieved by combining Revere, Holyoke, Everett, Lawrence, and Springfield.
 All other units in the donor pool were assigned zero weights.